-National minimum wage From 1 July 2023
+National minimum wage From 1 July 2024

-\$23.23/hour or \$882.80/week (based on a 38 hour week) for full-time employees
+\$24.10 per hour or \$915.90 per week (based on a 38 hour week) for full-time employees

-\$23,23/hour for part-time employees
+\$24.10 per hour for part-time employees

-\$29.04/hour for casual employees
+\$30.13 per hour for casual employees

 This is the adult minimum rate for employees with no award or enterprise agreement.
-Lower rates may apply to juniors, apprentices, trainees and employees with disability whose disability affects their productivity.
-Lower rates may also apply under some awards, for example rates that apply for a limited time after an employee starts their job.
+Lower rates may apply to juniors, apprentices and trainees.
+They also may apply to employees with disability if their disability affects their productivity.
+Lower rates may also apply under some awards.
+For example, introductory rates might apply for a limited time after an employee starts their job.
 You can't agree to be paid less than the minimum pay rates that apply for your job.

-Use our free calculators to check your pay, leave and termination entitlements at: fairwork.gov.au/pact
+Use our free calculators to check your pay, leave and termination entitlements.
+Visit fairwork.gov.au/pact